Tech Update: Render on Substrates

 A. Render carrier boards:

-- The render boards must be proven to meet a relevant BS EN standard, CE marked, AND
+- The render boards must be proven to meet a relevant BS EN standard (specific to that board type), CE marked, AND

-- The performance criteria of the board (Based on testing from the relevant BS EN standard) must be declared to prove it is suitable for use as a direct render board.
-(E.g. BS EN 12467 for fibre cement boards) AND
+- The performance criteria of the board (based on testing from the relevant BS EN standard) must be declared to prove it is suitable for use as a direct render board.
+For example: a fibre cement board should be to a level Category A weather resistance to BS EN 12467, unless it has been tested by a UKAS accredited third party product approval body as a system: i.e. The render and board together, where a Category B board may be acceptable (– see note 2 below) AND

-- A 15 year minimum life expectancy &.
+- o A 15 year minimum life expectancy, and

 - BS EN standards or CE marks alone are unlikely to confirm the durability period and maximum wind driven rain exposure category a board can achieve – and will not be shown in the CE marking.
-Therefore, a third party product approval certificate (BBA or BDA) is required to confirm these performance requirements.
+Therefore, a third party product approval certificate (BBA or other accepted by warranty) is required to confirm these performance requirements.

-- A Third party product approval certificate for a combined Render and render board ‘system’ may be acceptable providing the scope of the certificate clearly states the limitations of use.
+- A third party product approval certificate for a combined render and render board ‘system’ may be acceptable providing the scope of the certificate clearly states the limitations of use.
+Please note: Only the ‘products’ specified in the third party product approval will be considered.
+Mixing and matching to different boards or other renders than those shown on the certificate will not be covered by the approval.

 B. Metal render carrier systems:

-- Where sited in a coastal location a higher grade A4 stainless steel should be used.
-(See Appendix B of our technical manual)
+- Where sited in a coastal location a higher grade A4 stainless steel should be used (see Appendix B of the LABC Warranty Technical Manual).

 4. Direct rendering onto Insulated Concrete Formwork Structures (ICF):